 – Opt for compact fluorescent light bulbs – if a CFL is used instead of a 60-watt incandescent one, it saves $30 over the life of this bulb and it lasts 10x more than incandescent bulbs.
 They also use two-thirds less energy while giving off 70% less heat.

-– Add insulation to your walls together with windows – it helps lower the amount of heating, which costs more than 25% the amount of energy which is needed to heat and even cool the home.
+– Add insulation to your walls together with windows – it helps lower the amount of heating, which costs more than 25% of the amount of energy that is needed to heat and even cool the home.

 – Dry clothes naturally.